 After optimizing countless websites in recent years, I’ve learned many ways to create higher converting A/B test ideas, and here are 7 of the best for you to take advantage of:

 #1: Get feedback from usability testing your target audience.

 Getting quality feedback from your website visitors is essential for creating better test ideas.
-In particular you need to ask questions to your target audience to hear what they think about using your website and offerings.
-One of the best ways to do this is by running usability tests using a service like Usertesting.com several times per year, and on at least 5 participants that match your target audience.
+In particular, you need to ask questions of your target audience to hear what they think about using your website and offerings.
+One of the best ways to do this is by running usability tests using a service like Usertesting.com several times per year and on at least 5 participants that match your target audience.